We serve each other, our community and the world.

 Huntington Reading Camp

-The Episcopal Churches in Huntington are working to help children in grades 2-4 become better readers by hosting a week long reading camp just for at risk readers -- kids who don't love reading or don't think they're good at reading are invited to come each summer for a fun week of reading strategies and recreation from 8:30 to 12:30.
-Email here for more info.
+The Episcopal Churches in Huntington are working to help children in grades 2-4 become better readers by hosting a week-long reading camp just for at-risk readers -- kids who don't love reading or don't think they're good at reading are invited to come each summer for a fun week of reading strategies and recreation from 8:30 to 12:30.
+Email the Reading Camp for more info!

 St. John's House

-St. John's House is a minstry that finds joy in serving the children and families of Marcum Terrace.
+St. John's House Learning & development Center is a ministry that finds joy in serving the children and families of Marcum Terrace.
 Join this great outreach effort and make a difference in Huntington and in the life of a child!
-Afterschool care, homework help, hot meals are offered during the school year.
+Afterschool care, homework help, and hot meals are offered during the school year.
 A summer program is also provided as are Thanksgiving and Christmas meals and gift giving programs.
 You are needed here!